MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-set-the-ews-service-url-by-using-the-ews-managed-api.md

 ---
-title: "How to Set the EWS service URL by using the EWS Managed API"
+title: "Set the EWS service URL by using the EWS Managed API"
 manager: sethgros
 ms.date: 9/17/2015
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: cddf6525-1c04-484b-a911-56c2f0f1f7b6
 description: "Find information about how to set the EWS service URL in your EWS Managed API application."
 ---

-# How to: Set the EWS service URL by using the EWS Managed API
+# Set the EWS service URL by using the EWS Managed API

 Find information about how to set the EWS service URL in your EWS Managed API application.